Mangrove Kayaking in Koh Yao Yai – What It’s Like with Kids

 • Includes: guide, kayaks, life jackets (even toddler sizes!), water, bug spray, and fresh coconuts at the end

-• Very responsive on Facebook and WhatsApp (we had our whole communication through WhatsApp)
+• Very responsive on Facebook and WhatsApp (we handled everything over WhatsApp)

 They don’t have a big online booking system, but you can find them here: Yamee Village Kayaking on Facebook